DSSD-Madison/Leap-Eligibility-Tool/README.md

 - Highlight location-dependent services with map visualizations.

 ### 7. Privacy and Security
-- Safeguard sensitive user data and ensure compliance with standards.
+- No  user data is every sent anywhere.
+The tool is completely client-side.

 ---